Menthalion/FateProvidence/README.md

 Each column gets assigned `4 3 2 1 0 0` ranks.
 Every action has an act and an origin component, and is restricted to the lowest of the two scores.
 When progressing ranks within a column, the maximum difference between adjacent ranks can be just one.
 Stunt families are not necessary.

-Enhance is intended for creating new targets from scratch, or restoring or improving targets.
-Yield should be used for drawing from reserves, like resources and contacts, or capacity based overcome actions and contests.
+Enhance is intended for restoring or improving targets.
+Yield should be used for introducing new state: extras, resources or contacts.

 #### To a skill list system